 Quicker and seamless provisioning of containers for apps built.
 Giving ease to create development and testing environments.

 - Instant Deployment:

-One-click deployment and option to run on-premise and in private and public clouds
+One-click deployment and option to run on-premise and in private cloud and public cloud.

 - UI Templates: